Skip to main content

 3. Scroll to the bottom of the page and click on “Class Search.”

 It depends.
-If you have an undergraduate GPA that is 3.0 or above then no admissions test is required.
-If your undergraduate GPA is below 3.0 then you may take the Graduate Record Exam (GRE) – in which case we will only consider the Verbal subtest score from this test for admissions purposes (minimum test score required = 146) – or the Miller Analogies Test (minimum test score required = 385).
+If you have an undergraduate GPA that is 3.00 or above then no admissions exam is required.
+If your undergraduate GPA is below 3.00 then you may take the Graduate Record Exam (GRE) – in which case, we will only consider the Verbal subtest score from this test for admissions purposes (minimum test score required = 146).

-February 10 is the application for students who intend on starting their studies in the summer or fall.
-September 10 is the application deadline for students who plan on starting their studies in the spring.
+February 1 is the application for students who intend on starting their studies in the summer or fall.
+September 1 is the application deadline for students starting their studies in the spring.

 From time to time, prospective students miss the application deadlines.
 However, they are still eligible to take a couple of classes.
-The Professional Counseling faculty allow students to take up to two graduate classes – which must be taken during the same semester – when they register with the College of Graduate Studies as non-degree seeking students.
-This means that a student has not been accepted into a graduate program, but has been granted permission by the graduate school to take a limited number of graduate classes (with the understanding that faculty have the final say as to whether a student can take a course).
-These classes would apply toward the degree if students apply and are accepted into the program.
-Typical counseling classes that are taken early on in the program include:
+The Professional Counseling faculty allow students to take up to two graduate classes when they register with the College of Graduate Studies as non-degree seeking students.
+This means that a student has not been accepted into a graduate program but has been granted permission by the graduate school to take a limited number of graduate classes (with the understanding that faculty have the final say as to whether a student can take a course).
+These classes will apply toward the degree if students apply and are accepted into the program.
+Typical counseling classes that are taken early in the program include:

 • COUN 6110 – Introduction to Professional Counseling